 Accessing the Admin Login Page via URL

-By default, Joomla will install the admin area by using the url: “http://yourdomainname.com/administrator“.
-Of course you’ll want to change the “yourdomainname.com” to your own webiste address.
+By default, Joomla will install the admin area by using the URL: “http://ggexample.com/administrator.”
+Of course, you’ll want to change the “ggexample.com” to your website address.

-Access Joomla admin login page by typing in your own website address followed by “/administrator.”
+Access Joomla admin login page by typing in your website address followed by “/administrator.”

 Input your username and password.
-Once you placed your credentials, simply click the “Log in” button to continue.
+Once you entered your credentials, click the “Log in” button to continue.